Real-world examples of PR getting an account-based makeover

 This brings a neat blend of freedom and flexibility when you’re looking at the activities to deploy as part of an ABM campaign.
 One such area that’s been under the spotlight for me recently in helping companies with ABM strategy is PR: specifically account-based PR.
 Before we get into the detail on that - first things first...

 PR is “the discipline which looks after reputation, with the aim of earning understanding and support and influencing opinion and behaviour”.
-Well, that’s what CIPR have to say anyhow.
-Apparently they know a thing or two about a thing or two.
+Well, that’s what CIPR has to say anyhow.
+Apparently, they know a thing or two about a thing or two.

 Decent chunk to swallow in there.
 What I like about it is the synergy with ABM: it’s all about driving engagement with the business and influencing behaviour towards a sales outcome.

 That’s a neat fit, right?

 I define account-based PR as the practice of applying the traditional discipline of PR (i.e. reputation management, influencing opinion and behaviour) to the ABM approach, focusing on target accounts.